Learn more about and request free samples of ConvaTec ostomy products now. Have questions? Give us a call at 1-800-422-8811.

 Why is it important to maintain healthy skin?
 If the skin around your stoma becomes damaged, it could be painful and lead to infection.
 It also becomes more difficult for the skin barrier of your pouching system to adhere to your skin.
 Prevention is the key to maintaining both healthy peristomal skin and your comfort.

+Do you have the right fit?
 Proper fit of the skin barrier around the stoma is important to prevent peristomal skin problems:

 How to scale peristomal skin problems: It’s important to know, not everyone experiences problems with the skin around their stoma.
 But your skin health can change over a very short period of time, if not regularly checked.
 All the examples shown below of irritated skin can be addressed.
 No matter how mild or severe your symptoms it’s important to seek help from your healthcare professional.

 If you feel you are experiencing even mild irritation, it’s worth getting advice.
 Some peristomal skin problems do not go away on their own, requiring specific attention.
 You should expect to have healthy peristomal skin.
 Most conditions can be addressed by changing products, routines and additional care.

 The good news is, you don’t have to go through it alone.
 A dedicated team of me+™ ostomy nurses and product specialists is just an email or phone call away, reach out to email@example.com or 1-800-422-8811, for the answers and support you may be looking for to make living with an ostomy a little easier.